rowan-dauria/messenger-app-frontend/README.md

 This is the frontend of my instant messaging app.

 - The UI is built in functional React.
-I chose functional react to develop my understaning of the framework. \
+I chose functional react to develop my understaning of the framework.
 - I used [socket.io](socket.io) to leverage the Websocket protocol for instant updates from the backend.
-For example, to immediately update the UI of User A if User B sends them a message, without having to poll the backend for new messages.\
+For example, to immediately update the UI of User A if User B sends them a message, without having to poll the backend for new messages
 - SASS is used for more expressive and understandable stylesheets.

 ## Installation